What Are Adverbs of Probability?

 Adverbs of Probability: Uses

-Here, you can see the adverbs of probability arranged from less likely to most likely:
+Here, you can see a list of the most common adverbs of probability arranged from the least likely to the most likely:

 Adverbs of probability are used to express how certain we are about an event.
 They are used in different positions in the clause but mainly they are placed: